 Some of these issues make sense: For instance, reusable products only create less waste if they’re reused enough times to justify their existence.
 Take tote bags, says Miller.
 “We know that consumers like them, we know that they want to reuse them.”
 But we also know that many people don’t use their totes with enough regularity to make up for the fact those totes use more material than plastic grocery bags.

 Others are less intuitive.
-For instance, Miller found that the environmental impact of packaging only compromised about 10 percent of a product’s overall environmental impact, measured across a variety of categories.
+For instance, Miller found that the environmental impact of packaging only comprised about 10 percent of a product’s overall environmental impact, measured across a variety of categories.
 That held true even for food, which is a material many of us think of as transient.

 The bottom line is buy less, when you can, and buy with intention.
 “Priority number one really is mindful consumption,” Miller says.
 That prevents waste, which is the biggest issue of all.
 One example of this practice’s weirder aspects in motion is the environmental impact of meal kits versus that of grocery meals.
 Last year, Miller and colleagues found that meal kits, even with all their packaging, produced less overall waste because they resulted in users throwing away less food compared to when they shopped for groceries.

 “This study was really trying to put [that finding] into a bit better context,” she says.
 “It’s not that we don’t want to worry about single-use plastics, but it really is not seeing the forest for the trees.”

 Instead of focusing all your energy on recycling, composting and reusing, her research suggests prioritizing just consuming less of everything is a more useful thing for your household to be doing.

 Still, the issue goes beyond consumers.
 “Solid waste that we generate in our households is really just the tip of the iceberg,” Miller says.
 Continuing to push for change on a societal level to ensure everyone has access to food and that big corporate polluters are held to account is also an important part of becoming a sustainable society, she says.